HazyResearch/deepdive/README.md

 }
 ```

 The above defines two relations, *titles* and *words*.
 The supprted data types are `Long`, `String`, `Decimal`, `Float`, `Text`, `Timestamp`, `Boolean`, and `Binary`.
-These data types will be mapped to database-specific types.
+These data types will be mapped to database-specific types by DeepDive.

 #### Foreign Keys

 Foreign keys are used to declare dependencies between relations.
 If a relation is populated by an extractor (see below), then all its parent relations must have been populated previously.
-See below for more information on extractor ordering.

 #### Query and Evidence Fields

 A relation can contain both evidence and query tuples.
 Tuples are used as evidence if their *query_field* is not null.
-In that case, the value of the query_field is used as the value for the variable for learning.
+In that case, the value of the query_field is used as the value for the variable in statistical learning.
 If the *query_field*  is null, then DeepDive will user probabilitic inference to predict its value.
 In the above example, we are trying to predict if a title contains entities.

-Each variable that is used inside a factor function (see below) shoild be defined as an *query_field*.
+Each variable that is used inside a factor function (see below) must be defined to be a *query_field*.
 We have at most one query field per relation.

 ### 2. Data Ingestion (not yet supported)